ScreenStaring/big_commerce-management_api/README.md

 v3 API client for [BigCommerce's REST Management API](https://developer.bigcommerce.com/docs/rest-management)

-**Incomplete! v3 has many endpoints and this only provides what we need at ScreenStaring** which currently is 99% `customers` stuff but adding new endpoints should be trivial.
+**Incomplete! v3 has many endpoints and this only provides what we need at ScreenStaring** which currently is mostly customers and subscribers stuff but adding new endpoints should be trivial.
 See [Adding New Endpoints](#adding-new-endpoints).

 ## Installation